 |

-of manuscripts.
-It is our effort to make them make acquainted with outside world and throw some light on their outstanding
+world and throw some light on their outstanding works.

 Majhi